Ramadan: the Month of the Quran

-Even though there are narrations in many books that suggest that the Quran in the form that we have it today was compiled during the Caliphate of Abu Bakr at the insistence of Second Caliph Umar bin al-Khattab and later finalized at the time of third Caliph, Usman bin Affan, the verdict of the Quran about its finalization, preservation, authenticity, and compilation is overriding.
-“We have, without doubt, sent down the Message; and We will assuredly guard it (from corruption).”
-(15:17) “And (moreover) We have guarded them against every evil spirit accursed.”
+There are narrations in many books that suggest Abu Bakr at the insistence of Second Caliph Umar bin al-Khattab, who compiled the Quran.
+Or the third Caliph finalized the last version.
+But the verdict of the Quran about its finalization, preservation, authenticity, and compilation is overriding.
+For example, "We have, without doubt, sent down the Message; and We will assuredly guard it (from corruption)."
 (15:17).
-Or “This day have I perfected your religion for you, completed My favor upon you, and have chosen for you Islam as your religion.
+"And (moreover) We have guarded them against every evil spirit accursed."
+(15:17).
+Or "This day have I perfected your religion for you, completed My favor upon you, and have chosen for you Islam as your religion.
 (5:3).

-It is obvious that the efforts of the Caliphs were to make copies of the Quran from the original for wider distribution in the Muslim world.
-It is evident from the writings of Ibn Hazm in his book Kitab ul Fisl that over 100,000 copies of the Quran were present in the entire world at the time of Umar bin Al-Khattab.
+Obviously, the Caliphs' efforts were to make copies of the Quran from the original for wider distribution in the Muslim world.
+It is evident from the writings of Ibn Hazm in his book Kitab ul Fisl that over 100,000 copies of the Quran were present in the world as a whole at the time of Umar bin Al-Khattab.

-1) monotheism in the sense that the source of all divine messages is Allah, the initiator and the creator of the universe,
+1) The source of all divine messages is Allah, the initiator and the creator of the universe,

-2) the guidance from a higher and neutral source is needed by the human beings to lead a simple and disciplined life.
-It is only through following the divine guidance human beings can discipline their lives the same way as everything else in the universe runs in a perfect order.
+2) guidance from a higher and neutral source is for human beings to lead a simple and disciplined life.
+Only by following divine guidance can human beings discipline their lives the same way as everything else in the universe runs in perfect order.

-3) the life is in constant evolution and the death would not end the life but move in a different stage of existence where individuals and groups would be held accountable for everything that they do and say in their limited life in this world.
+3) life is in constant evolution, and death would not end the life but move in a different stage of existence where individuals and groups would be held accountable for everything that they do and say in their limited life in this world.

-Thus the month of Ramadan offers the believers a unique opportunity to refresh their understanding of the guidance and live it for an entire month so that the life in coming months could be disciplined around that.
-Thus, the first task for every believer is to get connected with the divine guidance in a disciplined, consistent, and regular basis.
+Thus the month of Ramadan offers the believers a unique opportunity to refresh their understanding of the guidance.
+It reminds them to live it for an entire month to discipline the remaining months around that.
+Thus, the first task for every believer is to get connected with the divine guidance on a disciplined, consistent, and regular basis.

-Seemingly, a large number of Muslims do not know the Arabic language and hence find it hard to understand when the Quran is recited to them.
-Moreover, we have the traditions informing us that the reading of the Quran gives us the reward of reading one letter to the equivalent to the 30 letter reward.
-The mercy and the divine measurement for good deeds are limitless and this narration should be read in that context.
+Seemingly, many Muslims do not know the Arabic language and hence find it hard to understand its recitation.
+Moreover, we have traditions informing us that reading the Quran gives us the reward of reading one letter to the equivalent of the 30 letters reward.
+Thus, the mercy and the divine measurement for good deeds are limitless.

-The reading of the Quran with meaning would give us an opportunity to understand the divine message as is and inspire us to appreciate its relevance for us in our times.
-Thus in addition to reading the Quran, we can also make efforts to live it.
+The reading of the Quran with meaning would allow us to understand the divine message and inspire us to appreciate its relevance for us in our times.
+Thus, in addition to reading the Quran, we can also make efforts to live it.

-We spend much of our efforts in correcting our pronunciation of the Quran.
-This is good and the proper sound of every letter and word must be perfected authentically.
-However, the main purpose of perfecting the pronunciation must never be ignored: i.e. to understand so that we could live the Quran, the way our Prophet lived it.
+We spend much of our efforts correcting our pronunciation of the Quran.
+First, of course, it is essential to perfect the proper sound of every letter and word.
+However, the primary purpose of understanding the Quran must always remain the focus.
+So that we could live the Quran the way our Prophet lived it.

-During the month of Ramadan, we arrange lavish functions for the breaking of fast, a good practice to bring people together.
-However, if in these functions, we make it a habit to focus on understanding one of the passages of the Quran, probably we can make better use of these gatherings.
-It would not take us more than 5 to 10 minutes to reflect on the message of the Quran in these functions, but it would help us understand the divine guidance, the main reason for decreeing fasting in this month.
-“The month of Ramadan in which was revealed the Quran, a guidance for mankind and clear proofs for the guidance and the Criterion (between right and wrong).
-So, whoever of you sights the month, he/she must observe fasts that month and whoever is ill or on a journey, the same number (of days which one did not observe fasts must be made up) from other days.
-Allah intends for you ease, and He does not want to make things difficult for you.
-He wants that you must complete the same number of days and that you must glorify Allah for having to guide you so that you may be grateful to Him.
+"The month of Ramadan is a month in which the Quran came down.
+Therefore, it is a guidance for humankind and clear proof for the guidance and the scale (between right and wrong).
+So, whoever of you sights the month must observe fasts that month, and whoever is ill or on a journey must make up the same number (of days which one did not observe fasts from other days.
+It is because Allah intends for you ease, and he does not want to make things difficult for you.
+On the contrary, he wants that you must complete the same number of days and that you must glorify Allah for having guided you so that you may be grateful to Him."
 (2:184).